BrowserBox/BrowserBox/README.md

 **Self-hosted**

-The self-hosted track includes the provision of the VF Pro software, an S license and various tiers of service.
+The self-hosted track includes the provision of the BB Pro software, an S license and various tiers of service.
 The basic cost principle is established on time (not scale): time you want the license for, time of the latest update you want, and time it takes us to service your deployment.
 Targeted at SMBs up to Enterprise.

-If you want to use VF commercially self-hosted is your main option.
+If you want to use BB commercially self-hosted is your main option.

 To use the self-hosted track, you need to purchase an [S license](#balance_scale-licensing) for a self-hosted deployment, which permits non-competing uses.
-I'll have a new price list up here soon, so stay tuned to this repository or [contact me](mailto?cris@dosycorp.com&subject=VF%20S%20License&body=Dear%20Cris) if you'd like first dibs on the new prices.
+I'll have a new price list up here soon, so stay tuned to this repository or [contact me](mailto?cris@dosycorp.com&subject=BB%20S%20License&body=Dear%20Cris) if you'd like first dibs on the new prices.
 Here's a general overview of where this will go:

 - Various configurable packages available with either perpetual or yearly licensing, and included service and consulting.
 - Starts at USD6,700 a year for non-perpetual single year license plus minimal service.